ZouLiwen-1999/ZouLiwen-1999.github.io/_pages/about.md

 Recent News
 ======
-- September, 2025, our manuscript entitled "Deep Learning to Predict Extrapancreatic Perineural Invasion at CT images" has been accepted by <b> Annals of Medicine. <b/> <br>
+- September, 2025, our manuscript entitled "Deep Learning to Predict Extrapancreatic Perineural Invasion at CT images" has been accepted by <b> Annals of Medicine. <b/>

 - February, 2025, our manuscript entitled "Segment Like A Doctor: Learning reliable clinical thinking and experience for pancreas and pancreatic cancer segmentation" has been accepted by <b> Medical Image Analysis. <b/> <br>